Background

 But let this video serve as a kind of introduction.

+There is a massive difference, an abyss between paranoid ideation, hyper-vigilance and conspiracism.
 They are not the same, they appear to be the same to some people but they are not the same.

 Hyper-vigilance is a common post-trauma response.
 When you have had many adverse life experiences you are likely to react with hyper-vigilance.
 It is a type of post-traumatic response.
 It is a state of abnormally heightened alertness, particularly to potentially dangerous or threatening stimuli.
-It is like constantly scanning everything and everyone for some catastrophe that is looming or doomed to happen.
-One could say that hyper-vigilance is the behavioral manifestation of catastrophizing.

 Hyper-vigilance, as I said, is very common and typical to post-traumatic responses.
-It is common in typical, for example, narcissism.
-Apological narcissism is a post-trauma response.
+It is common and typical, for example, in narcissism.
+Malignant narcissism is a post-trauma response.
+Similarly, it is common in borderline personality disorder, paranoid personality disorder and so on.

 Apropos of paranoid personality disorder, paranoid ideation.
 Of course, there is a huge difference between paranoia.
 Paranoia is actually probably a neurobiological disease and goes hand in hand with schizophrenia.
 It used to be called schizophrenia paranoia.
-We no longer use this.
-The correct term is psychotic disorder, but it used to be called paranoia schizophrenia.
-There is a paranoid personality, including a paranoid personality disorder and there is a much more common paranoid ideation.
-These are thought processes, ideas that involve persistent suspiciousness and beliefs, convictions of being persecuted, harassed or treated unfairly and indiscriminately by others.

 Paranoid ideation often yields passive aggressive behavior, but paranoid ideation is a very fancy way of saying suspiciousness.